kraz/read-model/docs/doctrine.md

 ```

 The `_B` / `_E` suffix marks the beginning and end of a replaceable section.
 The content inside is used as a default and replaced when filters/sorts are applied.
+Notice that the `WHERE_B/E` and `ORDERBY_B/E` replace slightly different the contents they wrap - the filtering is partial, while the ordering is fully replaceable.

 ### Raw SQL with bound parameters